SamG101-Developer/sp2pm/README.md

 # SP2MP

-SP2MP is a Python package designed to facilitate the conversion of single-player games into multiplayer experiences.
-It provides "broadcaster" and "key-mapper" utilities.

-The broadcaster utility allows you to stream game data to multiple clients, while the key-mapper utility enables you to accept other clients keys and map then to teh actual player 2 key mappings.
-These are then saved per game.

-A simple example is the Superfighters game.
-The host will attach clients, and broadcast to them in parallel.
-The clients will see the broadcast, and can send their key presses to the host.
-The host will then map these keys to the player 2 keys, and the game will be played as if it was a multiplayer game.
+SP2MP is a Python package that allows simple multiplayer games usually played on one device, to be played over multiple devices.
+The "server" device will run the game, and can select clients to broadcast the game to.
+The clients will then press keys, which are sent back to the server.

+A simple example is the "SuperFighters" game, which allows 2 players to play on the same device (WASD and arrow keys).
+The server may use the arrow keys, while the client uses WASD.
+The server will then broadcast the game to the client, and the client will send back the key presses.

+Currently, this has only been tested over a LAN, using internal ip addresses, like `192.168.xxx.xxx`. **DO NOT** try to update the socket code to use external addresses, until key black/white listing is implemented.

+## TODO

+- The key mapper functionality (allowing a client to bind their own player 1 keys to the server's player 2 keys for example) is not implemented yet.
+- Blacklist certain keys that would allow the client to control the server.
+- Allow the server to whitelist keys that can be sent by the client (like restricting player 2 to player 2 keys).